Dirbaio/gominer/README.md

 gominer is an application for performing Proof-of-Work (PoW) mining on the Decred network after the activation of [DCP0011](https://github.com/decred/dcps/blob/master/dcp-0011/dcp-0011.mediawiki) using BLAKE3.
-It supports solo mining using OpenCL and CUDA devices.
+It supports solo and stratum/pool mining using OpenCL and CUDA devices.

 [User Reported Hashrates](#user-reported-hashrates)